 Evidence of Bipolar Disorder

-Claimants with bipolar disorder should remember that disability claims are typically won or lost mainly on the basis of medical records.
-This means that the fewer medical records you have, the more likely you are to lose your claim.
+Claimants with bipolar disorder should remember that disability claims are typically won or lost mainly based on medical records.
+This means that the fewer your medical records, the more likely you will lose your claim.
 You should try to maintain a consistent and ongoing schedule of treatment.
 In an ideal situation, this means treating with a psychiatrist or psychologist, with no more than a 90-day gap between treatments.
 Although a mental health counselor is a licensed medical health professional, some insurance companies do not accept the opinions of counselors as substantial evidence as they are not “accepted medical sources” as defined by some disability policies.

 Appealing a Denial of Benefits for Bipolar Disorder